davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 Given a set $S$ of $d$-dimensional $N$ vectors `xb` (the _search space_) and a query vector `xq`, how can we find its nearest neighbors in $S$ using Python?
 If $N$ is large, the computation can be expensive, so it's beneficial to leverage some level of optimization offered by dedicated numerical libraries.

-In what follows we'll analyze solution using `numpy`, `scikit-learn` and finally `faiss`, that can search among several millions of dense vectors.
+In what follows we'll analyze a solution using `numpy`, `scikit-learn` and finally `faiss`, that can search among several millions of dense vectors.
 We will use the Euclidean distance as similarity metric for vectors (code could be modified to use other metrics).

 ### Linear search using `numpy`